VPD urges all road users to 'slow down ... be cognisant' to reduce pedestrian injuries | CBC News

-VPD urges all road users to 'slow down ... be cognisant of each other' to reduce pedestrian injuries
+VPD urges all road users to 'slow down ... be cognizant of each other' to reduce pedestrian injuries

 Force directs people to safety tips on its website, after ICBC releases stats on most dangerous intersections